orbitalquark/textadept/docs/api.md

 #### `view.colors` &lt;table&gt;

 Map of color name strings to color values in `0xBBGGRR` format.
 The contents of this map is typically set by a theme.
+Changing colors manually (e.g. via the command entry) has no effect since colors are referenced by value, not name.
 Note: for applications running within a terminal emulator, only 16 color values are recognized, regardless of how many colors a user's terminal actually supports.
 (A terminal emulator's settings determines how to actually display these recognized color values, which may end